jrowny/react-absolute-grid/ReadMe.md

 React Absolute Grid
 ===================
-An absolute layout grid with animations, filtering, and drag and drop support.
+An absolute layout grid with animations, filtering, zooming, and drag and drop support.
 Use your own component as the grid item.

 Usage:
 ===